Zdziszkee/TrinoIceberg/README.md

 2. Install dependencies go mod tidy
 3. Run the project docker-compose up -d
 4. Wait for the containers to start up, you can view state of them through docker-compose logs -f
-5. Endpoints shouldbe avaiable on http://localhost:8081/v1/swiftCodes/
+5. Endpoints should be avaiable on http://localhost:8081/v1/swiftCodes/